- Garden / Landscaping / Patio — 248

 Home Renovate: Breathe New Life into Old Furniture

-There is no denying the fact that old and antique furniture are any day better than fancy ones that line the market.
-You must do everything you can in order to inject new life to the old bones of antique furniture.
+There is no denying the fact that old and antique furniture is any day better than fancy ones that line the market.
+You must do everything you can to inject new life into the old bones of antique furniture.
 They add an elegant touch to your drawing room or study room, depending upon the kind of furniture that you have.
-It is also true that old furniture are classic in designing and that is why they have the ability to blend into any kind of interior decoration background.
+It is also true that old furniture is classic in designing and that is why they can blend into any kind of interior decoration background.
 But how do you get your old furniture to look new?
 Here are some easy steps.

 Step 1: Cleaning it out

 The first step toward getting your old furniture back on their feet is to clean them thoroughly.
-You must take precautions about cleaning them in the proper way.
+You must take precautions about correctly cleaning them.
 If you must scrub certain areas, be gentle.
 You are dealing with old furniture that has stood the test of time.
-You must not inflict more pains on it!
+You must not inflict more pain on it!
 Cleaning will also help you identify the areas that need fixing.
 Use a mixture of dishwashing liquid and water.
 That should take care of much of the grime and dirt that sticks to furniture.
 Oily areas have to be cleaned with Murphy Oil Soap or some other cleanser.

 Step 2: The Minor Damages